-- When there is no known traumatic injury to account for a fracture or when the physician clearly states that the fracture is the result of an underlying disease (such as neoplasm, osteoporosis, Paget's disease, - When a combination category is not available or when a dagger/asterisk convention is not applicable, assign separate codes for the pathological fracture and the underlying disease that precipitated the fracture. - Sequence the code for the pathological fracture first, followed by the code for the underlying disease as a mandatory diagnosis type (3)/other problem.
+When there is no known traumatic injury to account for a fracture or when the physician clearly states that the fracture is the result of an underlying disease (such as neoplasm, osteoporosis, Paget's disease, endocrine disorder or genetic disorder like osteogenesis imperfecta), classify the fracture as pathological.

+When a combination category is not available or when a dagger/asterisk convention is not applicable, assign separate codes for the pathological fracture and the underlying disease that precipitated the fracture.

+Sequence the code for the pathological fracture first, followed by the code for the underlying disease as a mandatory diagnosis type (3)/other problem.